- MFA + French (Canadian / Quebec) embassy legalisation handled in-house

-If you are about to convert your House Registration (ทะเบียนบ้าน) for use under a French (Canadian / Quebec) reading authority, this page distils what our team has learnt across thousands of identical files.
-Whether you are an HR manager preparing a cohort of secondments or an individual handling one personal file, our in-house court-grade translator with ten-plus years of legalisation experience delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; read on for the costing matrix, the rush-window calendar, the rejection-pattern catalogue and the bilingual glossary the French (Canadian / Quebec) desk maintains in-house.
+If you are about to convert your House Registration (ทะเบียนบ้าน) for use under a French (Canadian / Quebec) reading authority, this page distils what our team has learnt across a long run of identical files.
+Whether you are an HR manager preparing a cohort of secondments or an individual handling one personal file, the file is drafted by court-grade translator with ten-plus years of legalisation experience working in-house, to the standard the Thai MFA, the Bangkok embassy and the destination registry each apply in turn; the rest of this brief is structured the way our case managers structure a file: scope, price, calendar, intake, QA, MFA, embassy, courier — in that order.

 Why a specialist French (Canadian / Quebec) translator matters for House Registration